getjobworking/PDF-and-mPDF/README.md

     mPDF: A PHP library for creating PDF documents.
     Smarty: A template engine for PHP.
-    Free Fonts: High-quality fonts used in document generation.
+    Free Fonts: High-quality fonts used in document generation. (included in folder /fonts)

 License

-This project is licensed under the MIT License + NoGov- see the LICENSE.md file for details.
+This project is licensed under the MIT License + NoGov - see the LICENSE.md file for details.